Thank you for subscribing to Seavoices’ updates!

 3 mins

-6 months passed in a blink of an eye since the TNTA 17 hopped on to the seafaring career.
-On the 25 February, ten cadets from the cohort wore bright smiles as they are finally graduating and moving on to the sea-going phase of their training.
+6 months passed in the blink of an eye since the TNTA 17 hopped onto the seafaring career.
+On 25 February, ten cadets from the cohort wore bright smiles as they were finally graduating and moving on to the seagoing phase of their training.
 Many had previously expressed their love for the sea as the reason they joined the TNTA programme, and the time has come for them to get a taste of working onboard a ship.

-Cadets were presented with their Pre-Sea Graduation Scrolls by SMOU General Secretary Mary Liew, and were ready to begin their sea-going training phase with CMA Ship Singapore, Pacific International Lines and POSH Fleet Services – shipping companies that have provided training berths for the cadets upon enrolment of the TNTA programme.
-The graduation ceremony proceeded with a celebratory dinner at Lighthouse Bistro where everyone commemorated yet another successful cohort of the TNTA programme.
+Cadets were presented with their Pre-Sea Graduation Scrolls by SMOU General Secretary Mary Liew, and were ready to begin their sea-going training phase with CMA Ship Singapore, Pacific International Lines, and POSH Fleet Services—shipping companies that have provided training berths for the cadets upon enrollment in the TNTA programme.
+The graduation ceremony proceeded with a celebratory dinner at Lighthouse Bistro, where everyone commemorated yet another successful cohort of the TNTA programme.

-To date, WMI to date has trained 17 cohorts of 347 deck cadets with the support of over 30 shipping companies which have offered shipboard placements, training allowances and long-term employment opportunity.
+To date, WMI to date has trained 17 cohorts of 347 deck cadets with the support of over 30 shipping companies, which have offered shipboard placements, training allowances, and long-term employment opportunities.

 “The TNTA programme has improved my skills to work on board the ship.
 I can’t wait to start phase 2 of my training to apply what I have learnt on the ship and to experience the rough sea.”